swkBerlin/kata-bootstraps/java/junit5/README.md

 # Java JUnit5

-Minimal setup with Java and JUnit5 to get you started
+Minimal setup with Java and JUnit5 to get you started You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/)

 ## Setup

     git clone https://github.com/swkBerlin/kata-bootstraps
     cd java/junit5
-    gradle idea

-Open the directory in Idea.
+Open as prexisting project in your favorite IDE and choose between gradle or maven nature

 ## Running Tests

-To execute the tests run `gradle test` or run the tests from the IDE you are using (e.g. IntelliJ)
+To execute the tests either run `gradle test`, `mvn test` or run the tests from the IDE you are using

-## Optimized for Usage of
-- Java 1.8
-- Gradle 3.5
-- IntelliJ Idea 2017.2.4

-It might work with other setups after slight adjustments, but that is not tested.
-Pull requests welcome!

-## Test Libraries
+## Test Libraries Available from the Get-Go
-- JUnit 5.0.1
+- JUnit 4.12
+- AssertJ 3.9.1

+This repo was tested with eclipse and idea, if you encounter problems please open a issue or send a pull request.

+Have fun!